design-rockat/rockat-ui-playground/DESIGN_SYSTEM_SPEC.md

 | `small` | compact dense forms |
 | `middle` | default |
 | `large` | high-visibility or touch-friendly forms |

+Input radius and border contract:

+- Default input radius is `12px`.
+- If a compact small input is intentionally used, `8px` is allowed as the compact exception.
+- Standard input border color must be `grey 100` / `neutral-100`.

 ### States